Let’s Dance International Frontiers and LDIF+

 Black History Month and BHM Live

 A series of discussions and debates in partnership with universities and international agencies including, De Montfort University, University of Leicester and CARICOM.
-Each conference result in a publication, and to date Serendipity has released; Hidden Movement: Contemporary Voices of Black British Dance; Creolizing Dance in a Global Age; Blurring Boundaries: Urban Street meets Contemporary Dance; Black Women in Dance: Stepping Out of the Barriers; Identity and Choreographic Practice; Invisible Visibility: Diverse Voices within Inclusive Dance and Lost Legends: 30 Years 30 Voices.
+Each conference result in a publication, and to date Serendipity has released; Hidden Movement: Contemporary Voices of Black British Dance; Creolizing Dance in a Global Age; Blurring Boundaries: Urban Street meets Contemporary Dance; Black Women in Dance: Stepping Out of the Barriers; Identity and Choreographic Practice; Invisible Visibility: Diverse Voices within Inclusive Dance; Black Dance: A Contemporary Voice; and Lost Legends: 30 Years 30 Voices.
 Each book leaves a legacy of untold histories and debate around dance and diversity.

 In partnership with training providers such as De Montfort University, Serendipity offers opportunities from internships and apprenticeships to placements and volunteer roles for people wishing to explore a career in arts administration or as a practitioner.
 Each student has a bespoke package that provides practical experiences and real insights into the area of work in which they are interested.

-Additionally, the year-round continued professional development provides opportunities and experiences such as workshops, masterclasses and residencies with leading artists and practitioners to supplement the curriculum and provide opportunities for nurturing artistic growth.
+Additionally, LDIF+ offers year-round continued professional development for artists, provides opportunities and experiences such as workshops, masterclasses and residencies with leading artists and practitioners to supplement the curriculum and provide opportunities for nurturing artistic growth.